wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-data-power-bi/includes/6-share-dashboards.md

 ![Screenshot of the "Share" link in the Power BI service.](../media/06-power-bi-share.png)

-From the **Share dashboard** page, select the **Invite** section.
+From the **Share dashboard** page, select the **Share** tab.
 In the **Email address** field, enter the names of people whom you'd like to grant access to your dashboard.
 You can also copy and paste email addresses into this field, or you can use a distribution list, security group, or Office 365 group.

 ![Screenshot of the "Share dashboard" dialog.](../media/06-power-bi-share-dashboard.png)